Windows 7 Forums

 Add or Remove "Open Command Window Here as Administrator" to Context Menu

-This will show you how to add or remove Open Command Window Here as Administrator to the context menu of a folder, drive, and desktop of all users to open a elevated command prompt with the focus at the folder, drive, desktop location in Windows 7 and Windows 8.
+This will show you how to add or remove Open Command Window Here as Administrator to the context menu of a folder, drive, and desktop of all users to open an elevated command prompt with the focus at the library, folder, drive, and desktop location in Windows 7 and Windows 8.

 You must be logged in as an administrator to be able to do the steps in this tutorial.

-This is just like the Open Command Window Here context menu item, except that it opens a elevated "run as administrator" command prompt at the folder or drive location instead.
+This is just like the Open Command Window Here context menu item, except that it opens an elevated "run as administrator" command prompt at the library, folder, or drive location instead.

-When added, you can right click on a folder or drive to see the Open Command Window Here as Administrator context menu item.
+When added, you can right click on a library, folder, or drive to see the Open Command Window Here as Administrator context menu item.
 You will then be prompted by UAC to click on YES or type in the administrator's password.

 This will not work with Library folders.